LLM Platform Security: Applying a Systematic Evaluation Framework to OpenAI's ChatGPT Plugins: Attack surface between plugins users

-Users may need to visit external websites to act on the recommendations from a plugin, e.g., clicking a link to visit a travel agent's website to book a flight.
+\textbf{Make malicious recommendations.} Users may need to visit external websites to act on the recommendations from a plugin, e.g., clicking a link to visit a travel agent's website to book a flight.
 Malicious plugin developers could exploit that workflow and trick users into visiting websites that can infect their machines.